LeoVaris/MineSweeper/README.md

 ## Minesweeper game + AI project

+You can try this app at https://leovaris.github.io/MineSweeper/<br />
 ### Game
 This version is a copy of the original minesweeper.<br />
-Only thing missing is the complicated clicks but otherwise it has all you need.<br />
+Only thing missing is the complicated clicks but otherwise it has all you need<br />
 For ex. when creating game it always reveals all neighbors if possible.<br />
 ### AI
 The AI obviously has the simple cases where bombs left = hidden squares left<br />